 Before you do it, I want to make you aware of something.
 Everyone is going to have negative reviews.
 No matter how great they are, the odd negative review mixed in with a lot of positives is perfectly normal.
 In fact, I believe that any business should have the odd negative review here and there.
 I don’t trust a business with a 5-star rating on Google.
 It really is that simple.

-This doesn’t mean the blogger is bad.
+Bad reviews don’t mean the blogger is bad.
 It just makes the blogger human.
-She can’t please absolutely everyone, and there is an element of subjectivity when it comes to writing.
+You can’t please absolutely everyone, and there is an element of subjectivity when it comes to writing.

 With that in mind, you need to look into the details of any blogger reviews you find online.
 Here are some tips to make sure the reviews help you find a writer for hire.

 Most freelance bloggers for hire will have testimonials on their sites.
 They may even have recommendations on their LinkedIn page.
 I’m not about to say they’re fake or useless.
 I have them because it shows that people do recommend me.

 However, there is an element of one-sidedness when it comes to these.
 No freelance blogger is going to post a negative review on their own site, right?

 You need to look to see if there are negatives and what people are saying about the freelance blogger for hire.
 Third-party review sites are perfect for this.

 Try typing in the blogger’s name with “review” afterward, and the thoughts of past and present clients will likely pop up.

 You won’t find blogger reviews for everyone.
 That doesn’t mean it is a bad thing.
 It either means the blogger hasn’t had enough clients or people haven’t reviewed them through third-party websites.
 I find the latter is more common and that’s mostly because of the service offered.

 You will need to use samples and discussions with the blogger for hire to determine whether she is right for you.